 - In 2018, grocery chain Lidl partnered with its fellow German company (and ERP giant) Systems, Applications & Products in Data Processing (SAP) to update the former’s elderly inventory management system.
 A tangled web of complications, customization issues, and staff led to the entire ERP implementation being scrapped—leaving Lidl €500 million in the hole.

 Without a clear plan, the right tools, and right set of goals and information, even the biggest, most successful companies may find themselves struggling to achieve a successful ERP implementation.

-“Before you consider any software—particularly a sizeable and expensive IT project such as an ERP system—it’s critical to understand your business needs, the resources you have at your disposal, and the processes and tools you want to use to meet those needs.”
+“Before you consider any software—particularly a sizable and expensive IT project such as an ERP system—it’s critical to understand your business needs, the resources you have at your disposal, and the processes and tools you want to use to meet those needs.”

 Top Reasons Why ERP Implementations Fail

 Poor project management.
 Misalignment of goals.
 Lack of communication.
 The wrong software.
-No two ERP implementations fail for exactly the same reason, but the scope and complexity of balancing organisational change management and digital transformation against business needs (along with the expectations set by investors, end users, and other stakeholders) means ERP implementation projects absolutely must be executed with care, collaboration, and forethought.
+No two ERP implementations fail for exactly the same reason, but the scope and complexity of balancing organizational change management and digital transformation against business needs (along with the expectations set by investors, end users, and other stakeholders) means ERP implementation projects absolutely must be executed with care, collaboration, and forethought.